one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 - Install your new WiFi card if you haven't already
    - I had an odd issue of the Chromebook not booting after initially installing the new WiFi card.
 If this happens, disconnect the battery and WiFi card and try again.
 - Boot to your installer and install MacOS
-- Boot into MacOS using your installer flash drive and copy the EFI folder from you installer flashdrive to the EFI partition of your internal SSD - you can mount the EFI partition with [MountEFI](https://github.com/corpnewt/MountEFI)
+- Boot into MacOS using your installer flash drive and copy the EFI folder from you installer flash drive to the EFI partition of your internal SSD - you can mount the EFI partition with [MountEFI](https://github.com/corpnewt/MountEFI)
     - More info can be found [here](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html)
 - Follow the [post install](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310#post-install) steps below